Non-uniform specification and large deviations for weak Gibbs measures

 for every $1 \leq k \leq n$.
 The non-uniform expansion condition (P2) guarantees the existence of infinitely many hyperbolic times $\nu$-almost everywhere.
 We refer the reader to Subsection~\ref{Sec.
 Hyperbolic Times} for more details.
 Let $H$ denote the set of points with infinitely many hyperbolic times, $n_1(\cdot)$ be the first hyperbolic time map and $\Gamma_n=\{x\in M: n_1(x)>n\}$.
 We say that a probability measure $\eta$ is \emph{expanding} if $\eta(H)=1$.
 In particular, any invariant expanding measure has only positive Lyapunov exponents.
 We also assume:

-\begin{enumerate} \item[(P3)] There is a unique equilibrium state $\mu$ for $f$ with respect to $\phi$, it is absolutely continuous with respect to $\nu$ with density $d\mu/d\nu \ge K^{-1}$ and $n_1 \in L^1(\mu)$. \end{enumerate} The last assumption above essentially means that the decay of the first hyperbolic time map is at least polynomial of order $n^{-(1+\vep)}$, for some $\vep>0$.
+\begin{enumerate} \item[(P3)] There is a unique equilibrium state $\mu$ for $f$ with respect to $\phi$, it is absolutely continuous with respect to $\nu$, there exists a positive constant $K>0$ such that the density satisfies $d\mu/d\nu \ge K^{-1}$, and $n_1 \in L^1(\mu)$. \end{enumerate} The last assumption above essentially means that the decay of the first hyperbolic time map is at least polynomial of order $n^{-(1+\vep)}$, for some $\vep>0$.
 We refer the reader to the works \cite{ABV00,BS03,Yu03,Yu05,OV08,VV10}, just to quote some classes of maps and potentials that satisfy our assumptions.